solid/solidproject.org/_posts/implement/apps/vocabularies/2019-08-30-11_creation-good-practices.md

 ## <a id="modularization"/> Modularization

 Vocabularies should have a focused scope and a defined, identifiable purpose.
 In order to achieve this, it is considered good practice to break down vocabularies that are too large and cover too wide a scope into smaller modules.
 This way, your application ends up resting on a network of interconnected modules, instead of on a monolothic vocabulary.
 It is __easier to maintain__, as each module has a scope which is more limited, and does not require an complete understanding of domain covered by the global vocabulary.
 It also helps __prioritizing__ module development.
-More information about ontology modularization into [the bibliography](#ref_modularizing)
+More information about ontology modularization in [this paper](https://hal.archives-ouvertes.fr/file/index/docid/710035/filename/WoMo_paper_2012_SBA_al.pdf)

 ## Ontology design patterns

 Ontology design patterns are similar to design patterns in software engineering: they capture application-agnostic structures, with identified characteristics, providing a solution to a known recurrent issue.
 Similarly to ontology modules, ontology design patterns are reusable by nature.
 You can find some ontology design patterns on this [dedicated portal](http://ontologydesignpatterns.org).
 The key takeaway is that ontology design patterns __capture modeling efforts__: using them is a way to capitalize on previous work.

-Now, you're all set to implement your vocabulary.
-If you need to, you can go back to the [vocabulary building methodology](3-1-building-methodology), or you can move to [publication](4-publish)!

-## Bibliography

-- <a id="ref_modularizing"> a href="https://hal.archives-ouvertes.fr/file/index/docid/710035/filename/WoMo_paper_2012_SBA_al.pdf">Abbes, S. B., Scheuermann, A., Meilender, T., & d'Aquin, M. (2012, July).
-Characterizing modular ontologies.</a>
+Let's implement these good practices by [improving the vocabulary we created](/implement/apps/vocabularies/create/extended) in the quickstart tutorial